OpenFreeEnergy/openfe/docs/guide/protocols/plainmd.rst

 1. Parameterize the system using `OpenMMForceFields <https://github.com/openmm/openmmforcefields>`_ and `Open Force Field <https://github.com/openforcefield/openff-forcefields>`_.
 2. Minimize the system
-3. Equilibrate in the canonical ensemble
+3. Equilibrate in the canonical (NVT) ensemble
-4. Equilibrate and production simulate the system (under NPT conditions using a MonteCarloBarostat to maintain constant pressure)
+4. Equilibrate and production simulate the system under isobaric-isothermal (NPT) conditions using a MonteCarloBarostat to maintain constant pressure

 Relevant settings under solvent conditions include the solvation settings that control the ``solvent_model`` and ``solvent_padding``.

 If the ``ChemicalSystem`` does not contain a ``SolventComponent``, the protocol runs an MD simulation in vacuum.
-After a minimization, the protocol performs an NVT equilibration, followed by an NVT production run with no periodic boundary conditions and infinite cutoffs.
+After a minimization, the protocol performs an equilibration, followed by a production run with no periodic boundary conditions and infinite cutoffs.
 Settings that control the barostat or the solvation are ignored for vaccum MD simulations.

 Performance consideration for gas phase MD simulations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~